AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

    * **Show Projected Dates**: When this is selected, the projected timeline of work items displays in addition to the planned timeline.
 Notice the following:

-      * The projected timeline of tasks and projects displays in light blue bars with a line underneath.
+      * The projected timeline of project, tasks, and issues displays as a dark blue line above the task, issue, and project bars.
-      * The projected timeline of issues displays in light maroon bars with a line underneath.
+      * The projected timeline that is outside of the planned timeline displays in light blue, even when you update the color theme, as described below.
       * The projected timeline for the items that you have no access to view displays in light gray with a line underneath.
       * When a task or issue completes before the due Planned Completion Date the allocation numbers for the remaining days are struck through and do not count towards the user's allocation.
 This displays only when both the Show Projected Dates setting and the Show allocation icon are enabled.